The Property Finders

 The Madrid councillor for sustainable urban development, José Manuel Calvo, was quoted as saying that ‘mass tourism does not bring added value to cities, rather it degrades them’ .
 Another councillor agreed that there was an urgent need for regulation to prevent the city centre from becoming a ‘tourist theme park’.
 Some would say parts of many Spanish cities already have.

 More Tourist Rentals Control Likely

-Apart from the total ban on new licences already imposed in Barcelona’s Gothic quarter this Madrid ruling is the harshest.
+Apart from the total ban on new tourist rentals already imposed in Barcelona’s Gothic quarter this Madrid ruling is the harshest.
 I’m sure other cities will be watching to see how it develops.
 And I also expect developers to start incorporating separate entrances and elevators to refurbishments and new building projects in the affected zones.
 These features will bring added value to properties in the future.
 However, one thing is certain.
 We can expect more legislation of this type in other Spanish cities in the future as they are all keen to stop the tourist rental property takeover in the historic centres.
-No one is saying no to all holiday rentals but everyone is saying there must be more control.
-However, there is general agreement that the current model is unsustainable.
+No one is saying no to all holiday rentals but everyone is saying there must be more control and there is wide agreement that the current model is unsustainable.
 It’s no surprise that Airbnb doesn’t agree!

 So that’s Madrid covered.
 Still a great place to buy for yourself but only if rental income isn’t an essential part of your purchase strategy.
 If these latest proposals aren’t effective you can be sure they will get even tougher.
 Getting the best independent advice has never been more important.
 I focus on the Mediterranean hot-spots for tourist rentals in this Blog on Barcelona, Valencia and Málaga.

 I’m quoted in this article looking at how the tourist rental issue is impacting Spanish cities.
 Please check our News Hub for easy access to Market Reports, Blogs and Podcasts covering a wide range of topics for property buyers in Spain.